Robustly Learning Regions of Attraction from Fixed Data: Numerical Results

 \section{Numerical Results}

-In this part, we going to evaluate the proposed learning schemes in two different examples.
-In particular, we will make use of Algorithm~\ref{alg:learn_Lya},~\ref{alg:learn_seq} and~\ref{alg:learn_Lya_noX} in the first example and use Algorithm~\ref{alg:learn_Lya_noX} in the second one.
-All the following results are implemented on a laptop with Intel i7-11800H and 32G memory, and the \texttt{Mosek} is used for solving the SOCP problem.
+In this part, the proposed learning schemes are evaluated in two different examples.
+In particular, we will make use of Algorithm~\ref{alg:learn_Lya},~\ref{alg:learn_Lya_noX} and ~\ref{alg:learn_seq_noX} in the first example and use Algorithm~\ref{alg:learn_Lya} in the second one.
+All the following results are implemented on a laptop with Intel i7-11800H and 32G memory, and the \texttt{Mosek} numerical solver is used to get optimal solutions of the SOCP problems.